-For those of you who have not yet achieved classified status and so still need to attempt/pass the BQE, the Graduate Committee has determined the dates and times for the FA15 BQE.
+For those of you who have not yet achieved classified status and so still need to attempt/pass the BQE, the Graduate Committee has determined the dates and times for the SP16 BQE.

-The BQE orientation meeting is scheduled for 2:00pm-4:00pm on Tuesday September 15th.
+The BQE orientation meeting is scheduled for 5:00pm-6:00pm on Monday February 8th.

-The text exam is scheduled for 1:00pm-4:00pm on Saturday October 24th.
+The text exam is scheduled for 1:00pm-4:00pm on Sunday March 20th.
 The texts for the text exam are: Nagel’s ‘Subjective and Objective’ and Moore’s ‘Refutation of Idealism’.

 If you are planning on taking either portion of the BQE this semester but have a schedule conflict with these two times, please let Dr. Charles Wallis know at your earliest convenience.